noobosaurus-r3x/crawwwler/README.md

 # crawwwler
-A simple crawler in bash
+A simple crawler in bash that check if the links are up or not.